praekeltfoundation/platform-mnch/Onboarding/onboarding-part-3.md

 # Relationship status

-Message that asks the user to enter their Relationship Status
+Message that asks the user to enter their Relationship Status from a list of options

 ```stack
 card RelationshipStatus, then: RelationshipStatusError do